ahashemiz/random_forest_scratch/README.md

 ### RF Fitting

-I went with a recursion based approach in this implementation, which looks like:
+I went with a recursive approach in this implementation, which looks like:

 <img src="images/dtreefit.png" width="50%">